So you reach the right customers with Amazon Display Ads – including step by step instructions

 Amazon Display Ads

 Advertising campaigns are nothing new in the Amazon universe; Sponsored Display Ads are just one of the newer developments.
-We probably don’t need to explain why you should use Amazon Advertising at this point.
-But what exactly are Display Ads?
-We aim to clarify this in this blog article.
+Why you should use Amazon Advertising, we probably don’t need to explain at this point.
+But what is it about Display Ads?
+We want to clarify that in this blog article.

 Let’s start with the basics.